Archives and Local History learning activities

 Exploring York’s historic past

-Our recently launched image portal contains over 3,500 historic images from our Archive and Local History collections.
+Our recently launched image portal contains around 7,000 historic images from our Archive and Local History collections.
 Through these photographs, illustrations, maps and archival documents you can walk forgotten streets, visit the old city centre slums, find out about York’s stained glass history and significant city events, and learn more about some of the people who lived in our city and the surrounding area.

 You can also now trial our brand new reminiscence pack, on domestic and working life in York.
 Created in partnership with University of York’s Institute for Public Understanding of the Past, the pack and its user guide combine archives from our our collections with film footage from Yorkshire Film Archive.
 Whilst we can’t lend out the accompanying Memory Bank DVDs just now, you can find similar content to support our pack on the Yorkshire Film Archive website.